libavg/libavg/sphinxdoc/nodes.rst

         A div node is a node that groups other nodes logically and visually.
         Its positino is used as point of origin for the coordinates of its child nodes.
-Its extents can be used to clip the children if crop is set to True.
+Its extents can be used to clip the children if crop is set to :keyword:`True`.
 Its opacity is used as base opacity for the child nodes' opacities.
 The children of a div node are drawn in the order they are found in the avg file, so the first one is below all others in z-order.

         .. py:method:: __init__([crop=False, elementoutlinecolor, mediadir])